 - 1. As required by law, the Board shall adopt a budget for the operation of the Library.
-The budget document shall be prepared by the Administrative Librarian and presented to the Board for review and consideration. - 2.
-The Administrative Librarian shall manage the daily operations of the Library and shall be responsible for the authorization of expenditures within the adopted budget document. - 3.
-The Board of Control shall make amendments to the budget document according to state law at the recommendation of the Administrative Librarian. - 4.
-The Board of Control must authorize special expenditures outside the adopted budget document. - 5.
+The Administrative Librarian (Director) shall prepare the budget document and present it to the Board for review and consideration. - 2.
+The Administrative Librarian shall manage the daily operations of the Library and shall be responsible for authorizing expenditures within the adopted budget document. - 3.
+The President or Vice President of the Library Board of Control will notify the Administrative Librarian on behalf of the Board of Control concerning expenditures for Legal Counsel consultation.
+Notifying the President or Vice President of the expenditures will precede Legal Counsel consultation.
+Upon notification to the Administrative Librarian, they will record the expenditure. - 4.
+The Board of Control shall amend the budget document according to state law on the recommendation of the Administrative Librarian. - 5.
+The Board of Control must authorize special expenditures outside the adopted budget document. - 6.
 All bills are paid as received.